ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 ## Does the management services NSX Edge pose a security risk?

 Although the VMware NSX Edge for management services is on a public subnet, security measures are in place to ensure that it does not pose a security risk.
 These measures are:
-*  The NSX Edge firewall is configured to allow only outgoing HTTPS (port 443) traffic that is initiated by the management virtual machines.
+*  The NSX Edge firewall is configured to allow only outgoing HTTPS (TCP port 443) traffic that is initiated by the management virtual machines.
 *  SNAT (source network address translation) is used so that private IP addresses are not visible outside the private network.
 *  Remote access for the management services NSX Edge appliance is disabled.
 *  Passwords for accessing the management services NSX Edge from the private network are randomized and encrypted.